microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaServicePrincipalOwner.md

 The second command gets the object ID a user by using the Get-EntraBetaUser (./Get-EntraBetaUser.md)cmdlet, and then stores it in the $OwnerId variable.

-The final command adds the user specified by $OwnerId an owner to a service principal specified by $ServicePrincipalId.
+The final command Adds the user specified by $OwnerId an owner to a service principal specified by $ServicePrincipalId.

 ## Parameters